 Founders: Enda Noone and Nilisha Kholi

 The duo started the company in Delhi with a goal to curate a brand of artistic handicraft to prevent this cultural and heritage skill from fading into oblivion.
 The two took a sabbatical from work and began working on Ikka Dukka in 2013.
-Launched in 2014, Ikka Dukka sells exquisite, affordable collection of jewelry starting from INR 1,800.
+Launched in 2014, Ikka Dukka sells exquisite, affordable collection of jewellery starting from INR 1,800.
 Ikka Dukka also sells home décor and bags.
 The Delhi startup is up-scaling the popularity of handicrafts.

 Founder: Karan Kholi